erictang000/erictang000.github.io/blog/ml_notes/interview_notes.md

     * Exploding gradients can be identified by NaN model weights or outputs due to overflow
     * Solutions can include normalization (Batch/LayerNorm), reducing the number of layers, gradient clipping, and using better weight initialization
         * ResNets also were motivated by solving this problem - the residual connections help gradient flow
+* What's the last paper/github repo that you pulled the code and ran?
+* Explain how transformers work?
+    * In a sequence we can have repeat elements - how do we model these differently?
+        * Positional encoding
+    * Generally given a sequence of tokens, we want to model each token in the context of the rest of the tokens, so we can use the attention operation to generate a context embedding for each token.
+This is parallelizable, unlike LSTMs, so we can train these much faster.

 ### Generic ML Questions
 * Explain the Bias Variance Tradeoff